Hello!

 My Story

 Prior to pursuing a career in mental health counseling, I put my skills to work as a personal stylist.
 It was there I found my passion for helping individuals find body acceptance/confidence and authenticity through clothing.
-When fitting rooms started feeling eerily similar to therapy couches, I decided to receive my formal education at Marymount University, receiving a Masters of Arts in Clinical Mental Health Counseling.
+When fitting rooms started feeling eerily similar to therapy couches, I decided to pursue my formal education at Marymount University, where I earned a Masters of Arts in Clinical Mental Health Counseling.
 As a graduate student I completed my internship and practicum hours in Fairfax County at an emergency domestic violence and sexual assault shelter.
 From there I completed my residency hours running a Partial Hospitalization Program at an eating disorder recovery center in Washington, DC.

 What to expect...

-I bring important multicultural and social justice competencies to my work, and enjoy working with individuals including black, indigenous, people of color (BIPOC), the LGBTQIA+ community. â€‹
+I bring important multicultural and social justice competencies to my work, and enjoy working with individuals including black, indigenous, people of color (BIPOC), the LGBTQIA+ community.

 What clients are saying...